AnarchoSystems/RedCat/README.md

 A red cat is not [an ox](https://en.wikipedia.org/wiki/Redox#Mnemonics)!

-RedCat is a unidirectional data flow framework with an emphasis on static analysis.
-RedCat provides a couple of useful Reducer protocols based on generic functions to hopefully enable more optimization by the compiler.
+RedCat is a unidirectional data flow framework with an emphasis on ergonomics.
+RedCat provides a couple of useful Reducer protocols that make composition of reducers quite readable.
 There are also a handful of concrete Reducer types that enable you to create Reducers with closures like in other such frameworks.

 ## Examples